wking/opencontainer-runtime-spec/lifecycle.md

 1. There is no container or running application
 2. A user tells the runtime to [create](#create) a container
 3. The runtime creates the container
+4. Manage applications:
-4. A user tells the runtime to [start](#start-process) an application
+    1. A user tells the runtime to [start](#start-process) an application
-5. The runtime executes any [pre-start hooks](runtime.md#pre-start)
+    2. The runtime executes any [pre-start hooks](runtime.md#pre-start)
-6. The runtime executes the application
+    3. The runtime executes the application
-7. The application is running
+    4. The application is running
-8. A user tells the runtime to [stop](#stop) an application
+    5. A user tells the runtime to [stop](#stop) an application
-9. The runtime sends a termination signal to the application
+    6. The runtime sends a termination signal to the application
-10. The application exits
+    7. The application exits
-11. The runtime executes any [post-stop hooks](runtime.md#post-stop)
+    8. The runtime executes any [post-stop hooks](runtime.md#post-stop)
-12. A user tells the runtime to [destroy](#destroy) the container
+5. A user tells the runtime to [destroy](#destroy) the container
-13. The runtime removes the container
+6. The runtime removes the container

-With steps 8 and 9, the user is explicitly stopping the application (via the runtime), but it's also possible that the application could exit for other reasons.
-In that case we skip directly from 7 to 10.
+With steps v and vi, the user is explicitly stopping the application (via the runtime), but it's also possible that the application could exit for other reasons.
+In that case we skip directly from iv to vii.

+You can also repeat the application steps in 4 as many times as you want, to launch multiple applications inside the same container.

 ### Create